equinix/terraform-provider-equinix/docs/resources/equinix_metal_device.md

 ### Reinstall

-The `reinstall` block has 3 fields:
+The `reinstall` block has below fields:

 * `enabled` - (Optional) Whether the provider should favour reinstall over destroy and create.
 Defaults to `false`.